UT Shield

 Who qualifies as a guest?

-• A person invited to a program to be a speaker, presenter, dancer, singer, judge, etc. Guests are only present for the session(s) they have been invited to speak, judge, or perform.
+• A guest is a person invited to a program to be a speaker, presenter, dancer, singer, judge, etc. Guests are only present for the session(s) they have been invited to speak, judge, or perform.

 Who is not a guest?